 Can a spay or neuter procedure really increase your pet’s chance of living longer and indirectly benefit other animals as well?
 Yes!
-Spaying and neutering can enhance the health of dogs and cats here in Oklahoma City and its surrounding areas, while also benefiting stray animals brought into shelters.
+Spaying and neutering can enhance the health of dogs and cats here in Oklahoma City, OK, and its surrounding areas, while also benefiting stray animals brought into shelters.
 When shelters become overcrowded, it’s harder for all of the animals to find loving homes.
 Keeping stray numbers down can decrease crowding and guarantee a forever family for more pets.
 If you have questions about getting your pet spayed or neutered, give us a call at (405) 773-5557.

 Need to discuss your pet’s upcoming spay or neuter procedure?

 Reach out and give us a call.